Corn, Llamas, and a Rather Big Adventure

 Perusa and Peruso had nothing to do.

-That was usually the beginning of trouble.
+That was usually the start of trouble.

 Perusa grinned.
 Aimed.
 And hit.

-Wolli doesn't care
+Woolly doesn't care

 The corn kernel hit right between the eyes.

-Wolli stopped.
+Woolly stopped.

 Slowly turned his head.